-Cats love to chase mice, and love to catch them.
-That usually doesn’t turn out well for the mouse.
-But if you don’t want live mice running around your house, then a cat can help you a lot.
+Cats love to chase mice, and they're much better than people at it.
 At 10 Downing Street, where the United Kingdom's Prime Minister lives, there's an official job for a cat called Chief Mouser.
 It's all pretty simple: the cat lives in the house, and knows what to do without being told.
-They’ve had an official mouse-catching cat since the year 1515, as house mice were a problem back then too.
-The cat who was Chief Mouser the longest was Wilberforce, who served for 18 years under 4 Prime Ministers in a row.
+Larry, in the picture, has been Chief Mouser since 2011, but a cat named Wilberforce served for 18 years under 4 Prime Ministers in a row.
 It must be nice to have a job where all you have to do is eat!

 Wee Ones: Larry has 4 paws.
 Can you count to 4 out loud?